AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder.md

    Information and the latest plugin for Salesforce Sync is available [here.](https://experienceleague.adobe.com/docs/marketo/using/product-docs/crm-sync/salesforce-sync/understanding-the-salesforce-sync.html)

-1. Install Adobe Sign for Salesforce.
+1. Install Acrobat Sign for Salesforce.

     Information about this plugin is available [here.](https://helpx.adobe.com/ca/sign/using/salesforce-integration-installation-guide.html)

 ## Find the custom object

-When the Marketo Salesforce Sync and Adobe Sign for Salesforce configurations are complete, several new options appear in the Marketo Admin Terminal.
+When the Marketo Salesforce Sync and Acrobat Sign for Salesforce configurations are complete, several new options appear in the Marketo Admin Terminal.

 ![Admin](assets/adminTab.png)